 Hiroko really likes cultural exchange and languages and we've both lived abroad--me, UK, Israel, Germany, Denmark, Hungary and she's lived in the US, Hungary and the UK.

 Hilfe bei Ökoprojekten

-As my wife and MIL are both Japanese, obviously there is the opportunity to see a Japanese dynamic inside the home.
-But because of the nature of the new property, there will be a chance to interact with people in both neighborhoods, with quite different dynamics.
+As my wife and MIL are both Japanese, obviously there is the opportunity to see a Japanese dynamic inside here.
+And because of the nature of the property, there will be a chance to interact with people in the neighborhood.